sachinjojode/SJ-Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+The main improvement would be adding context to the AI Therapist, which would make it more kind and warm in speaking with the patient.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+I think giving a visual representation of the AI Therapist could make it easier to interact with, as it is more humanized.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system